Skip to main content

 3. Follow the instructions below depending on the macOS version running on your computer:

-Click here for macOS Ventura or newer
+Click here for macOS Sequoia

-Click here for macOS Catalina or older
+Click here for macOS Ventura or Sonoma

 IMPORTANT: Failure to allow the FireEye extension to run as required will cause the FireEye installer to be stuck, preventing your computer from restarting or shutting down.
 This is a function by design.

-macOS Ventura (13.x) or newer
+macOS Ventura (13.x) or Sonoma (14.x)

 The Privacy & Security settings window from System Settings will open as shown below.
 Click Allow to authorize FireEye Helper to run on your computer.
+This is required for FireEye to detect malicious digital threats that may enter your computer from the Internet.

 When prompted to unlock Privacy & Security settings on your computer, type in your computer's password and then click Unlock to continue on.

 When the following prompt appears, click Allow to allow FireEye Helper to enable the network content filter that is intended to catch any potential cyber attacks on your computer, including malware.
-Visit this FAQ page for some information about this security feature: https://security.ucop.edu/services/threat-detection-and-identification/fire-eye/faq.html

 After following all the above steps exactly as prescribed, CONGRATULATIONS!
 You have successfully enabled this important threat detection and identification (TDI) tool that helps the entire University of California reduce cyber security risk to their networks and to your computer as well.